Nectivio/65C02-Tool/README.md

 - 4 pins for the control signals RDY, SYNC, BE and <span style="text-decoration:overline">RESET</span>
 - 2 pins for the <span style="text-decoration:overline">WE</span> and <span style="text-decoration:overline">OE</span> pins of the PROM (required when programming the EEPROM in place only)
 - 3 pins for <span style="text-decoration:overline">IRQ</span>, <span style="text-decoration:overline">NMI</span>, and <span style="text-decoration:overline">SO</span> (optional, not currently used by this tool)
-- A common ground connection is also required.
+- A common ground connection is also required

 **NOTE: If you're using this tool with the [Ben Eater 6502 computer](https://eater.net/6502).
-You need to replace the jumpers connecting RDY, NMI, and BE on the 65C02 to +5V with 1k or larger pull-up resistors instead.
-You also need to replace the jumpers connecting <span style="text-decoration:overline">WE</span> and <span style="text-decoration:overline">OE</span> to +5V and GND respectivly with 1k resistors as well.**
+You need to replace the jumpers connecting RDY, <span style="text-decoration:overline">NMI</span>, and BE on the 65C02 to +5V with 1k Ω or larger pull-up resistors instead.
+You also need to replace the jumpers connecting <span style="text-decoration:overline">WE</span> and <span style="text-decoration:overline">OE</span> on the EEPROM to +5V and GND respectivly with 1k Ω resistors as well.**

 Once running you can interact with the tool using the Arduino serial monitor, or any other serial terminal connected to the Arduino.
-The tool uses a simple command line style interface, enter a command at the ```>``` prompt followed by CR.
+The tool uses a simple command line style interface, enter a command at the ```>``` prompt followed by CR or LF.
 All commands are case insensitive.
 Entering "Help" will give a list of available commands.

 ### Default Arduino pin mapping

-This is the "out-of-the-box" pin mapping, you can however change these to anything by altering the constants at the start of the .ino file.
+This is the "out-of-the-box" pin mapping.
+You can however change these to anything by altering the constants at the start of the .ino file.
 The clock (φ2) pin has special requirements but all other pins may be connected to any digitial I/O pin on the Arduino.
 Note that only 34 of the 65C02's 40 pins are connected.

 Name | 65C02 Pin | Arduino Mega Pin| Notes
 -----|-----------|-----------------|------